End-of-Train and Head-of-Train Remote Linking Protocol (Update C)

 Summary

-The End-of-Train and Head-of-Train remote linking protocol (all versions) contains a vulnerability that allows an attacker on the local network to send unauthorized brake control commands to the device without authentication.
-Successful exploitation could cause sudden train stoppage or brake failure, disrupting rail operations.
-The vulnerability exists because the protocol does not authenticate or encrypt brake commands.
-No vendor patch is available; the industry (Association of American Railroads) is developing replacement equipment and protocols.
+A vulnerability in End-of-Train and Head-of-Train remote linking protocols allows an attacker with network access to send unauthorized brake control commands to these devices.
+Successful exploitation could cause sudden train stoppage or induce brake failure, disrupting rail operations.
+The vulnerability affects all versions of the protocol used by multiple manufacturers including Wabtec, Siemens, and DPS Electronics.
+The protocol is maintained by the Association of American Railroads (AAR) Railroad Electronics Standards Committee.
+No patch is planned; the AAR is developing replacement equipment and protocols to address this issue.

 What this means